jomasego/hotels_pricing/SOLUTION.md

    - Run optimization with constraints
    - Post-process results to ensure validity
 3. **Output** 📊:
-   - `vector.csv`: Calculated base rates for each day.
+   - `vector{suffix}.csv`: Calculated base rates for each day (suffix: _wmse, _mspe, _appe).
-   - `discounts.csv`: Calculated discount percentages for each day and cut-off tier.
+   - `discounts{suffix}.csv`: Calculated discount percentages for each day and cut-off tier.
-   - `price_comparison.csv`: Original prices vs. calculated prices for each valid stay.
+   - `price_comparison{suffix}.csv`: Original prices vs. calculated prices for each valid stay.
-   - `original_prices.png`: Heatmap of the input pricing matrix.
+   - `original_prices.png`: Heatmap of the input pricing matrix (generated once).
-   - `base_rates.png`: Plot of the derived base rates over the 30 days.
+   - `base_rates{suffix}.png`: Plot of the derived base rates over the 30 days.
-   - `discount_curves.png`: Plot of the derived discount tiers for each day.
+   - `discount_curves{suffix}.png`: Plot of the derived discount tiers for each day.
-   - `calculated_prices.png`: Heatmap of the reconstructed price matrix using the derived base rates and discounts.
+   - `calculated_prices{suffix}.png`: Heatmap of the reconstructed price matrix using the derived base rates and discounts.
-   - `error_heatmap.png`: Heatmap of the absolute differences between original and calculated prices.
+   - `error_heatmap{suffix}.png`: Heatmap of the absolute differences between original and calculated prices.
+   - `error_metrics_comparison.png`: Comparative analysis of all three objectives.
    - Console output with optimization progress, final metrics, and status messages.

 #### Key Functions: